johnhw/differentiable_sorting/README.md

 Caveats:
 * May not be very efficient (!), requiring approximately `2 log_2(n)^2` matrix multiplies of size `n x n`.
 * Numerical precision is limited, especially with `float32`.
 Very large or very small values will cause trouble.
 Values distributed between 1 and 200 work reasonably.
 Values less than 1.0 are troublesome.
+* The networks are *theoretically* differentiable, but gradients may be very small for larger networks.

 ## Libraries